sderose/ragnarok/docs/loki.md

 want to transform it to regular XML, just load it with XSParser into a DOM implementation of your choice (such as minidom or basedom), and then export XML in the usual way.

+THe definitive list of options is the LokiOptions class in loki.py.

 ==DTD extensions==